cBrauge/BlueprintCopilot/README.md

 Here you can select which API you want to use:
 - OpenAI: this will make a call to OpenAI API, you can tell what you want to do in natural language (only English has been tested)
 - Fake: this will reply with your input, this can be useful if you're using ChatGPT or debugging and don't want to use OpenAI credits
-(TODO image)
+- Azure: this will call your Azure deployment, make sure you've added the correct settings in Project Settings (TODO image)

 > [!NOTE]